 Classic Routemaster buses in Oxford Street, around 2000

 It certainly could.
-Big red buses are recognised - and even found - all over the world, and people recognise them as symbols of London.
+Big red buses are recognised all over the world as symbols of London.
 Visitors climb into London buses to go and see the Niagara Falls.
 London buses can be seen driving round Europe to advertise big department stores, or British events .
 They don't need to have the words "London Transport" on the side of them.
-People recognise them at once!
+They are instantly recognised by millions of people !

 Today, every day, thousands of Londoners use the big red buses to move - often slowly - around town.
 Lots of tourists know that a one-day London bus pass, valid on all regular bus routes, offers a wonderful way to see Britain's capital city.